billbrod/spatial-frequency-model/README.md

 # Webapp

 This webapp is live [on my
-website](https://wfbroderick.com/spatial-frequency-model/), but it takes a long time to load and so you may be better off following the instructions below to get it running.
+website](https://wfbroderick.com/spatial-frequency-model/), but you can also do the following to run it locally.

 ## Docker container